damvinod/dogs-shipment-svc/README.md

 1. Clone the repository
 2. Make sure Java 21 is installed
 3. Build: `./gradlew build`
+4. Run the Application and can access swagger at `http://localhost:8080/swagger-ui/index.html`

 #### Optional commands
 - Test: `./gradlew test`